Getting A Mortgage After A Consumer ProposalPosted on: July 21, 2017

-In this video, Richard Killen, a Toronto-based Licensed Insolvency Trustee talks about “Would Services of a Trustee Prevent Me From Getting a Mortgage”.
+People often wonder about their chances of getting a mortgage after a consumer proposal in Ontario.
+In the video above, Richard Killen, a Licensed Insolvency Trustee in bankruptcy in Toronto talks about “Would Services of a Trustee Prevent Me From Getting a Mortgage after a consumer proposal”.

 Recent Blog Posts

 - How to Qualify for Installment Loans with Bad Credit in Canada

 - Do Not Cash IN RRSP's To Pay Taxes Owed In Ontario

 - Do You Owe Taxes Based ON CERB Benefits?

 - File Your Return by April 30, Even If You Cannot Afford To Pay Taxes Owed

 - Facebook Live Webinar: "Getting debt help: Where to go when you face financial difficulties"